Blog

 This process requires active listening skills and the ability to apply an important Solution Selling tool, the Pain Sheets, which helps analyze the client’s needs.
 The document includes a description of the customer’s problem, the consequences of the problem (financial, operational), the causes of the problem, potential solutions, and the value of the solution to the customer.

 Here the salesperson formulates and presents a value proposition based on the problems identified and the vision created.
-The focus is on specific benefits to the customer’s business.
+The focus is on specific benefits to the client’s business.

 At this stage, the salesperson presents the developed solution to the client using the concept of White Paper, a tool in the Solution Selling methodology.
 A White Paper is a detailed document that: